EmilioAugust/Nesthive/README.md

 # 📂 Nesthive (Bookmark Manager)

-**Nesthive** is a backend web application for saving, organizing, and managing your favorite links.
+**Nesthive** is a web application for saving, organizing, and managing your favorite links.
 Built with **FastAPI**, **SQLAlchemy**, and **JWT authentication**, it allows users to create collections, tag bookmarks, and search through them easily.

 ---